aotara/aotara.github.io/_pages/about.md

 Research Interest
 ======
 I am an emerging researcher with an international academic background and interdisciplinary collaboration.
 My work sits at the interface of statistics, ecology, and environmental decision-making, translating complex movement data into behavioural inference that informs biodiversity conservation and marine spatial planning.
+My research interests includes:

+1. Seabird movement ecology
+2. Analysis of animal telemetry data
-My research interests revolves around movement ecology, spatial statistics and hidden Markov models applied to animal movement data and environmental data.
+3. Hidden Markov models and their aplication to animal movement data
+4. Bayesian inference
+5. Spatial statistics

 Getting started